 Fresh and delicious Vegan Bahn Mi Noodle Bowls with Sriracha Tofu, rice noodles, pickled carrots and radishes, crunchy cucumber and cabbage and a creamy vegan spicy Bahn Mi dressing! #bahnmi #healthybowl #noodlebowl #vegan #veganbowl #bahnmibowl #noodles

-The first thing I do is pour boiling water over the rice noodles.
-Then I don’t have to really think about them.
-Just drain and rinse.
+Step 1: The first thing to do is pour boiling water over the rice noodles.
+Then you don’t have to really think about them.
+Just drain when tender and rinse.

 Fresh and delicious Vegan Bahn Mi Noodle Bowls with Sriracha Tofu, rice noodles, pickled carrots and radishes, crunchy cucumber and cabbage and a creamy vegan spicy Bahn Mi dressing! #bahnmi #healthybowl #noodlebowl #vegan #veganbowl #bahnmibowl #noodles